 What is the TU Delft Solar Boat Team?

-This project gives our students the opportunity to gain practical experience and learn what it’s like to work together in a multidisciplinary team towards an ambitious goal.
+This project gives our students the opportunity to gain practical experience and learn what it is like to work together in a multidisciplinary team towards an ambitious goal.
 Over the course of one year, they will gain skills that will benefit them for the rest of their professional careers.
+With our team we shape the engineers of a sustainable future.

+With our project we want to work together with the maritime sector to accelerate the transition to green energy.
 There is still a lot to be gained in this sector and by thinking together with the maritime world and innovating in the field of sustainability, we contribute to a better and greener future.
-Because only together we can make real change happen.
+Because only together we can make a change.

 In the history of the TU Delft Solar Boat Team